Just Wait

 Testimony time with my RU family every Friday night

 I miss all those things.
 I really do!
 And yes, I am almost through.
-The next things hurt a little or maybe a little more than a little.
-But just remember, God has prepared me for these cloudy days.
+But the next things hurt a little or maybe a little more than a little.
+God has prepared me for these cloudy days.
 He says it’s okay to hurt a little more than a little – as long as I keep my focus on Him.
-The hurt is exactly what I need.
-It brings me so much closer to becoming who He wants me to be.
-My mommy heart misses these next things more than you can ever imagine…

 Singing to Jayla during her midday nap

-Jaden sneaking downstairs to give one last hug
+Seven year old Jaden sneaking downstairs to give one last hug

 Snuggling up and reading books and James asking, “Just a few more Mommy?”